Skip to content

 Frequently Asked Questions

-The Federal Funding Streams for Children and Youth Services database contains fiscal and descriptive information about 304 federal funding sources that support programs or services for infants, toddlers, children, youth, and their families.
-The database includes federal fiscal year obligations for these funding streams from 2019 to 2024 and will include additional years as complete fiscal year data becomes available from the federal government.
+The Federal Funding Streams for Children and Youth Services database contains fiscal and descriptive information about more than 400 federal funding sources that support programs or services for infants, toddlers, children, youth, and their families.
+The database includes federal fiscal year obligations for these funding streams from 2019 to 2025 and will include additional years as complete fiscal year data becomes available from the federal government.
 The term “obligation,” as it pertains to public spending, refers to the legal liability to disburse funds.
 In other words, the obligated dollar amounts shown in this database represent the money the federal government has transferred to funding recipients for the included child- and youth-serving programs.
-Read additional details about our fiscal data below in the section Additional Categories and Data.
+Read additional details about our fiscal data below in the section Additional Categories and Data on the National Overview and State Pages.

 The database contains the following pages:

-• The national overview, which is the first page of the database, provides a summary of all 304 federal funding streams and annual funding obligations for each of these funding streams from 2019 to 2024.
+• The National Overview, which is the first page of the database, provides a summary of all federal funding streams and annual funding obligations for each of these funding streams from 2019 to 2025.

 Searchable Categories

-Users can filter the funding streams on the national overview page of the database (the view of all federal funding programs) within six categories.
-It is important to note that we grouped funding streams into these categories based on uses allowed under current laws and regulations; but, not every dollar was spent on the specific programs, services, or groups that we have tagged for a given funding stream.
+Users can filter the funding streams on the National Overview and Funding by State pages of the database within six categories.
+Additionally, users can filter funding streams by state on the Funding by State page.
+We grouped funding streams into these categories based on uses allowed under current laws and regulations; but, not every dollar was spent on the specific programs, services, or groups that we have tagged for a given funding stream.
 For example, many of these funding streams are very large and have multiple parts to which different rules and restrictions apply.
-It may be that only a small portion of the funding shown in the database was spent on a specific activity, or even spent on children in general.
+It may be that only a small portion of the funding shown in the database was spent on a specific activity, or spent on children in general.
 We try to capture these nuances in our program descriptions.
-(See the section Additional Categories and Data for additional information.)
+(See the section Additional Categories and Data on the National Overview and Funding by State Pages for additional information.)

 2. Specific Eligible Programs and Services